Period pain is common. Most women have it at some point in their lives.

 Period pain that's part of your normal menstrual cycle will not affect your fertility.
 But if the cause is a medical condition, this may affect your fertility.

-For example, endometriosis and pelvic inflammatory disease can cause scarring and a build-up of tissue in your fallopian tubes.
+For example, endometriosis and pelvic inflammatory disease (PID) can cause scarring and a build-up of tissue in your fallopian tubes.
 This makes it harder for sperm to reach and fertilise an egg.

 Content supplied by the NHS and adapted for Ireland by the HSE